drabdanoo/tabibak-app/tabibak_react_native/DEPLOYMENT_SUMMARY.md

 ---

-**Status**: ✅ **READY FOR PRODUCTION DEPLOYMENT**
+**Status**: Change to ✅ **READY FOR PRODUCTION DEPLOYMENT** once all checklist items above are completed.

 Next Steps:
+1. Complete all items in the Pre-Deployment Checklist above
-1. Replace placeholder images with production assets
+2. Replace placeholder images with production assets
-2. Prepare app store listings and descriptions
+3. Prepare app store listings and descriptions
-3. Set up analytics and monitoring
+4. Set up analytics and monitoring
-4. Run EAS builds and submit to stores
+5. Run EAS builds and submit to stores

 For questions or issues, refer to PRODUCTION_BUILD_GUIDE.md or contact the development team.